Vasif-Hasanov/traffic-controller/README.md

 Configure Actors
 --------------------
-open assignIP.sh and net the IP addresses of the nodes.
+open assignIP.sh and set the IP addresses of the nodes.
 The following node positions are assumed:

  ```
  $$$$  1  $$$$$  1  $$$$